dcoles/ivle/doc/man/sample.rst

 two projects in it, demonstrating that the students get to keep their group (including all of the group files) across the two projects in this set.

+Projects 1 and 2 have their due date set in the year 3009, so they will always be submittable.
+Project 3 was due in 2009, so it has already closed.

 Finally, there is a single group for projects 2 and 3, which has the students studenta and studentb enlisted.